 Nurx is a new kind of consumer health company that integrates a telemedicine app and website, pharmacy, and network of partner physicians.
 Nurx’s mission is to ensure everyone has access to affordable birth control, no matter where you live, how much you earn, or even whether you have health insurance.

-Nurx not only delivers exceptional, personalized care, but also offers the ability to message with our medical team for the duration of your birth control prescription – our medical team is available to answer all of your birth control questions, and help troubleshoot any related problems you may run into.
+Nurx not only delivers exceptional, personalized care, but also offers the ability to message with a medical provider for the duration of your birth control prescription – our caring medical team is available to answer all of your birth control questions, and help troubleshoot any related problems you may run into.

 Here, we explain the types of services Nurx offers, where those services are available, the process of getting a prescription, and how you can have your monthly birth control delivered directly to your mailbox.